 Tours and Field Studies for Uruguay/Argentina Studies Program

-USAC strongly encourages students to participate in the tours; however, they are optional and have an additional fee.
-You will sign up for the tours on your course and tour registration form when you arrive.
+USAC strongly encourages students to participate in the tours/field studies; however, they are optional and have an additional fee.
+Destinations may change at the discretion of the Resident Director.

 Punta del Diablo, Rocha

 Explore the sand dunes and national park of Cabo Polonio, a village inaccessible by roads.
 Then have lunch in Punta del Diablo, a small fishing village of brightly-painted cabins.
 The town sits on a gentle rise overlooking the ocean with long stretches of sand and fresh sea air.
 The Fortress of Santa Teresa sits atop the hill.
 Started by the Portuguese to keep watch, it was later captured and built up by the Spanish.